Dat17i/03_tutorial_students_list/README.md

      }
 ````

-## Read the data on your index.html page
+## Incorporate the data on your index.html page
 In the index.html files between the two ````<body> </body>```` tags create a table

 ````html